tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/内网服务_intl_en.md

 ### Address Assignment
 Each CVM instance will be assigned a default private IP address when started.
 The private IP varies by the [network environment](https://intl.cloud.tencent.com/document/product/213/5227):
- - Basic network: private IP address is automatically assigned by Tencent Cloud and cannot be changed.
+ - Classic network: private IP address is automatically assigned by Tencent Cloud and cannot be changed.
  - VPC: Tencent Cloud VPC CIDR currently allows you to use one of the following IP ranges, and the maximum and minimum masks are /16 and /28:
   - **10.0**.0.0 - **10.255**.255.255
   - **172.16**.0.0 - **172.31**.255.255